What is Forecasting?

-They take time to gather because they are first-hand information, but they are also considered the most reliable and trustworthy.
-It is the forecaster himself who does the collection, and he does it through interviews, questionnaires, and focus groups.
+Information from primary sources takes time to gather because it is first-hand information, also considered the most reliable and trustworthy sort of information.
+The forecaster himself does the collection, and may do so through things such as interviews, questionnaires, and focus groups.

 2. Secondary sources